 In some procedures, such as hysterectomies, robotic surgery is being promoted and used as an alternative to laparoscopic surgery, another so-called “minimally invasive” surgical technique.
 In prostatectomies, while robotic surgery is likely to result in less blood loss and faster recovery than traditional open surgery, the most feared side-effects of all—incontinence and sexual impotence—”are high after both,” according to a study released last year by the Journal of Clinical Oncology.

-“The robot has a place in surgery,” said Dr. Francois Blaudeau, a practicing Alabama gynecologist who also is lead plaintiffs, attorney focused on da Vinci-related injuries.
-Blaudeau, who has been trained on the da Vinci, also cautions that “it is a sophisticated piece of equipment that has its own set of issues.”
+“The robot has a place in prostate surgery,” said Dr. Francois Blaudeau, a practicing Alabama gynecologist who also is lead plaintiffs, attorney focused on da Vinci-related injuries.
+Blaudeau, who has had training on the da Vinci, also cautions that “it is a sophisticated piece of equipment that has its own set of issues.”
 One, he said, is that it can inadvertently cause serious injury.

 Since 2000, the database shows reports of at least 85 deaths and 245 da Vinci-related injuries.
 (A complete spreadsheet of 4,600 adverse events, including machine malfunction, filed with the FDA is included in this Intuitive report by Citron Research, which does investment research.)

-During the same period, roughly 1.5 million robotic procedures have been performed, suggesting reported problems are statistically insignificant.
+During the same period, they performed roughly 1.5 million robotic procedures, suggesting reported problems are statistically insignificant.

 But critics like Dr. Marty Makary of Johns Hopkins University Hospital believe the number of injuries and complications are under-reported.
-A study he co-authored, which is under review by the Journal for Healthcare Quality, cross-referenced the FDA’s database with press reports and lawsuits and found eight cases that were either incorrectly or never filed with the FDA.
+A study he co-authored, which is under review by the Journal for Healthcare Quality, cross-referenced the FDA’s database with press reports and lawsuits.
+And it found eight cases that were either incorrectly or never filed with the FDA.

-While that may be a “fraction of procedures that are done,” said Makary, the industry has done “a poor job of monitoring the safety profile of certain new technologies, and this is a classic example.”
+That may be a “fraction of procedures that surgeons do,” said Makary.
+The industry has done “a poor job of monitoring the safety profile of certain new technologies.
+And this is a classic example.”

 Blaudeau and other surgeons we spoke with say they believe one reason for the injuries is the da Vinci’s use of “monopolar” energy for cauterizing and cutting, which can create excessive heat.
-If there is a failure in insulation on the instruments, they said, it can cause what is known as a “stray current” or arching—when sparks from an instrument leap elsewhere.
+If there is a failure in insulation on the instruments, they said, it can cause what we know as a “stray current” or arching—when sparks from an instrument leap elsewhere.

 Stray currents can occur in regular laparoscopy as well.
 However, a 2011 study published in the American Journal of Obstetrics & Gynecology said, “robotic instruments have a significantly higher incidence and prevalence of [insulation failure] compared with laparoscopic instruments.”